finnlestrange/pomodoro/notes.md

 * Todo functionality (clicking on todos to remove (adding animations on hover etc.))
 * Light and dark theme switcher
 * Ability to set custom backgrounds with different levels of opacity

+**New approach to timer worker**

+Inspo / RE from pomofocus code: [here](https://pomofocus.io/js/timeWorker.js)

+- In main timer code
+  - tick function that calculates the time and decrements when a message from the worker is received
+  - postMessage sends a string that contains the key word(start / stop), followed by seconds to count
+- In worker code
+  - if message received is start then setInterval
+  - if message recieved is stop then clearInterval

 ### Structure